 ZTE is building best-in-class compliance programs, featuring continuous improvements to ensure policies and procedures are fully implemented, prevent systemic risks, and safeguard the interests of ZTE and its business partners.
 ZTE’s compliance enhancements observe international standards and rules and they are implemented to provide support and accountability within ZTE.
 To help hold the company accountable, ZTE has also established multiple whistleblowing channels, including a whistleblowing platform managed by an independent third party, for employees to report compliance violations more freely.

 ZTE recognizes the importance of technology and automation in a global compliance program.
 ZTE uses a Robotic Process Automation (RPA) to streamline its compliance management process.
 For example, ZTE has implemented SAP Global Trade Systems (GTS) software, a trade compliance tool used by many major multinational corporations, to ensure that transactions comply with all applicable laws in the countries in which it operates, including the export control law of the United States, and has automated its compliance management process.

 ZTE conducts industry outreach through relevant conferences, compliance associations, and other communications channels with business partners, government agencies, and external advisors to stay abreast of various regulatory changes and compliance best practices.

-In June 2019, ZTE was included in the FTSE4Good Index Series (a tool for investors seeking to invest in companies that demonstrate good sustainability practices) for the second consecutive year, scoring full marks in the category of Anti-Corruption Compliance.
+In June 2019, ZTE was included in the FTSE4 Good Index Series, a tool for investors seeking to invest in companies that demonstrate a commitment to sustainable practices, for the second consecutive year, scoring full marks in the category of Anti-Corruption Compliance.

 In November 2020, ZTE passed the ISO 37001:2016 certification for its anti-bribery management system, and obtained China's first ANAB (ANSI-ASQ National Accreditation Board) accredited ISO 37001:2016 certificate issued by the British Standards Institution (BSI).